-One night about midnight on a 2 1/2 hour trip my First Officer and I observed an object on the Northern horizon above the Canadian border that caught our attention due to its brightness that traveled east to west at an incredible speed.
-The straight line of flight and consistent altitude and speed made plausible explanations null.
+One night about midnight on a 2 1/2 hour trip, my First Officer and I observed an object on the Northern horizon above the Canadian border that caught our attention because of its brightness that traveled east to west at an incredible speed.
+The straight line of flight and consistent altitude and speed made plausible explanations impossible.

-On my occasional daytime flights, I used a Forest Service map so that could learn all the names of the mountain peaks on my route both for knowledge as well as a precise location in the event of an emergency landing in the mountains.
+On my occasional daytime, I used a Forest Service map so that could learn all the names of the mountain peaks on my route both for knowledge and a precise location in the event of an emergency landing in the mountains.

 Mostly because I wanted to know the terrain in The Bob Marshall.
 Great Bear, the Scapegoat Wilderness areas, and Glacier National Park.
 I learned all the names of mountain peaks and relevant terrain from Kalispell to Billings, Montana.

-That newfangled GPS system made it so easy to pinpoint exact locations so my workload was reduced.
+That newfangled GPS system made it so easy to pinpoint exact locations so my workload became less and the company saved by flying direct.
 Now this A-DSB stuff is exact location worldwide so there is no place left to hide.
 A super cool tool.

 2. The View Is Fabulous.